 Financial statement uncertainties – estimates, forecasts and other financial statement risks

-Estimates and forecasts are inherently uncertain at the best of times.
-Combined with the impact of Brexit and COVID-19, there is likely to be increased risk in estimates and forecast accuracy.
+Estimates and forecasts are inherently uncertain.
+The combined impact of Brexit and COVID-19 is likely to lead to increased risk in estimate and forecast accuracy.
 There might also be an increase in the risk of management bias in developing estimates and forecasts linked to fraud risk in the current environment.
 In particular, risks may arise from uncertainty in management estimates and forecasts relating to, for example: asset impairments; going concern; fair value calculations; loss provisions in contract accounting; and the recovery of deferred tax assets.
 Measurement may also be affected by changes in discount rates.

-Assessment of financial statement level risks (such as going concern) may be higher than usual when clients have undertaken no or limited analysis of the impact of Brexit.
+Assessment of financial statement level risks (such as going concern) may be higher than usual when management has undertaken no or limited analysis of the impact of Brexit.
 It may also be higher even where analysis has been undertaken if management has not considered or addressed relevant risks or material uncertainties.

 Other financial statement risks could include:

-- Covenant breaches – consider whether the entity is at a higher risk for covenant breaches.
+- Covenant breaches – consider whether the entity is at a higher risk of covenant breaches.
 This could impact the classification of liabilities and the going concern assessment.

 - Complex financial instruments – complexities may arise when auditing entities which use interest rate swaps or forward exchange contracts to mitigate risks, or instruments issued to obtain third party finance.

-- Other accounting issues – consider whether Brexit may impact revenue recognition and existence, returns provisions, contingent liabilities and discontinued operations.
+- Other accounting issues – Brexit may impact revenue recognition and existence, returns provisions, taxation, contingent liabilities and discontinued operations.

 Management and auditors may find it helpful to undertake reverse stress testing potentially in combination with traditional stress testing when considering estimates and forecasts.

 Other practical risk factors

-It may also be helpful for group audits involving the consolidation of subsidiaries located in the EU for the group auditor to communicate at an early stage any Brexit-related risk factors identified and any additional work required and to have early conversations with the component auditor on the local impact of Brexit.
+It may also be helpful in group audits involving the consolidation of subsidiaries located in the EU for the group auditor to communicate at an early stage any Brexit-related risk factors identified and any additional work required and to have early conversations with the component auditor on the local impact of Brexit.
 Additional reporting considerations seem likely to apply to UK groups listed on EEA exchanges.
-Audit teams may need to consider the need for work permits and issues such as data sharing.
+Auditors may need to consider the need for work permits and issues such as data sharing.